Succession At Buchanan Transport Case Study Solution

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Intro of appealing schemes for old individuals and women.
+• Introduction of appealing plans for old individuals and women.

-• Introduction of complimentary card of subscription to provide plan of special deal to its loyal consumers.
+• Intro of complimentary card of subscription to use plan of special offer to its devoted customers.

-Structure of regional center for training particularly to train local personnel.
+Structure of local center for training particularly to train regional personnel.